001Evolution of the internet browser

-Following the introduction of AWS S3 came the invention of the Shopping Cart empowering E-commerce, Logistic, Delivery, Social Networking and more.
+Following the introduction of AWS S3 came the invention of the Shopping Cart empowering E-commerce, Logistics, Delivery, Social Networking and more.

-003 Peer to Peer networking gives way to decentralized ledger
+003 Peer-to-Peer networking gives way to the decentralized ledger

 Satoshi Nakomoto writes the Bitcoin white-paper.
 The next year (2009) the first bitcoin block was mined, birthing decentralized technology.
-Changing forever the world’s view of the meaning and value of fiat currencies while simultaneously marking the beginning of decentralized monetary systems.
+This forever changed the world’s view of the meaning and value of fiat currencies while simultaneously marking the beginning of decentralized monetary systems.

 004 Bitcoin to smart contracts